devrubinho/rubinho-install-dev/readme.md

 ### **00-install-all.sh** (Master Script)
 Runs all installation scripts in sequence automatically.
+- Prompts for Git user name and email at the start
-- Executes scripts 01-17 (Linux) or 01-15 (macOS) in the correct order
+- Executes scripts 01-25 (Linux) or 01-23 (macOS) in the correct order
 - Automatically loads NVM and environment configurations during installation
 - Handles all setup phases: Initial Setup, Environment Configuration, Development Tools, and Application Setup
 - **Note:** After completion, close and reopen your terminal to ensure all configurations are applied